build-trust/ockam/tools/scripts/release/README.md

 - Homebrew Repo Bump
 - Terraform Repo Bump
 - Terraform Binary Release
+- Command Manual Update
+- Documentation Repository Update

 There are two steps to final release
 - Draft release
 - Production release

+### Creating Release

-To create a release, we first create a draft, which will later on be reviewed and pull requests merged before running the script to create a final release.
+To create a release, we first create a draft, which is reviewed and pull requests merged before running the script to create a final release.

 To start the release in draft mode we call from the ockam home